Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Why are household ants invading our kitchen?

-Some of the worst foods to have on your floors or counters are bread crumbs, cookie crumbs, cake crumbs.
+Some of the worst foods to have on your floors or counters are bread crumbs, cookie crumbs, and cake crumbs.

-Our son loves apple juice and of course, kids spill just about everything and we thought we missed a clean-up area.
+Our son loves apple juice, and of course, kids spill just about everything, and we thought we missed a clean-up area.

 Tips For Controlling Kitchen Ants

-1. Source the ants so you know where they are coming from
+1. Source the ants, so you know where they are coming from

-5. Make sure all food sources in your kitchen are tightly sealed.
+4. Make sure all food sources in your kitchen are tightly sealed.

-6. Sweep and wash your floors regularly
+6. Sweep and wash your floors regularly.

 Household Ants In the Bedroom

-Eating and drinking in your bedroom is probably not the best idea especially if you leave spills and crumbs on the ground.
+Eating and drinking in your bedroom is probably not the best idea, especially if you leave spills and crumbs on the ground.

 Cleanliness must be a top priority if you want to avoid household ants.